vivektara24/A-Cluster-Analysis-of-Ground-Reaction-Forces/README.md

 #### Results

-The first 52 components, expalining 90% of the total variance, were chosen as input for the HAC algorithm.
+The first 52 components, expalining 90% of the total variance, were chosen as input for the HAC algorithm for both right and left foot strikes.
 Table 1 describes the demographic and biomechanical charecteristics of each profile.

 ## References